 Has there been a shark attack in the Dominican Republic?

-Sharks are characterized as deadly killers; nevertheless, the reality is much different.
+Sharks are considered deadly killers; nevertheless, the reality is much different.
 The shark is a predator that eats mainly large prey: seals, sometimes dolphins, and all sorts of large fish.
-Of all nominees near the Dominican Republic coastline, only dolphins appear, but rarely.
+Only dolphins appear in all nominees near the Dominican Republic coastline, but rarely.
 Human beings are not on sharks’ usual diet.

-Interesting facts: sharks have no bones, they can go into a trance and their skin feels like sandpaper.
+Interesting facts: sharks have no bones, can go into a trance, and their skin feels like sandpaper.

-Still very little chance of getting into an accident with sharks exists.
+Still, very little chance of getting into an accident with sharks exists.
 Throughout the past 50 years, in the Dominican Republic, 3 sharks attack have been reported.
 All of them happened in the open sea.
-The beaches of the Dominican Republic are naturally protected by the coral reef.
+The coral reef naturally protects the beaches of the Dominican Republic.

 Tiger sharks in the Dominican Republic

 The Tiger shark is extremely rare in the waters of the Dominican Republic.
-This species is the fourth largest shark in the world.
+This species is the fourth-largest shark in the world.
 The heaviest one ever found by people weighed over 1700 pounds.
 A group of fishermen caught a giant Tiger shark in the south of the Dominican Republic in 2013.
 It took them 8 hours to defeat this 14-foot marine creature.
-By the way, humans are the only natural predator for Tiger sharks.
+By the way, humans are the only natural predator of Tiger sharks.

 Can you swim with sharks in Punta Cana?

 Not everyone is afraid of sharks.
 Some people even look for an opportunity to interact with them.
 Such an opportunity exists in Punta Cana.
-You can enjoy a shark excursion or get a rush of adrenaline during shark diving.
+You can enjoy a shark excursion or an adrenaline rush during shark diving.
 Comfortable transportation, a Sea Lions show, and swimming with rays are included.

 Swim with Sharks and Rays in Punta Canafrom $45 Read more